Fagioli all’uccelletto are essentially Italian baked beans, they are flavoured with sage & garlic and are a perfect side or even lunch recipe!

 Can I make Fagioli all’uccelletto with tinned or canned beans?

 Yes!
-In fact that is what I usually use.
-It makes this recipe really convenient to throw together.
+In fact, that is what I usually use because it makes this recipe really convenient to throw together.

 If I use dried beans how many do I need?

 As a rough rule of thumb, dried beans double in weight and volume when cooked.
 So to make the same-sized recipe as here as I do soak 125g or 3/4 of a cup of beans and then cook them.

 Depending on where you are in the world what you have access to in terms of tomatoes varies.
 Passata is classically pureed “uncooked” sieved tomatoes.
 It is available and labelled passata in much of Europe.

 If you are in the US or Canada you will likely find that the cooked version is called tomato puree.
 Puree is typically a tomato concentrate in Europe.